carolzhou/multiPhATE2/README.md

 #### ABOUT THE MULTI-PHATE PIPELINE DRIVER

 MultiPhATE is a command-line program that runs gene finding and the PhATE annotation code over user-specified phage genomes, then performs gene-by-gene comparisons among the genomes.
-The multiPhate.py code takes a single argument consisting of a configuration file (hereafter referred to as, "multiPhate.config"; use sample.multiPhate.config as starting point) and uses it to specify annotation parameters.
-Then, multiPhate.py invokes the PhATE pipeline for each genome.
+The `multiPhate.py` code takes a single argument consisting of a configuration file (hereafter referred to as, `multiPhate.config`; use the file [sample.multiPhate.config](sample.multiPhate.config) as starting point) and uses it to specify annotation parameters.
+Then, `multiPhate.py` invokes the PhATE pipeline for each genome.
 See below for the types of annotations that PhATE performs.
 If two or more genomes are specified by the user, then multiPhATE will run the CompareGeneProfiles code to identify corresponding genes among the genomes.

 #### ABOUT THE PHATE PIPELINE